hyperion-rt/hyperion-rt.github.com/index.md

 ----------------

-If you encounter any issues with the code, or have requests for new features, please open a new feature on the GitHub [issue tracker](http://www.github.com/hyperion-rt/hyperion/issues) .
-Please resolve installation issues with your system administrator, as they are likely due to issues with the dependencies - however, if you think you have encountered a genuine bug in the installation, please do report it.
+If you encounter any issues with the code, or have requests for new features, please open a new ticket on the GitHub [issue tracker](http://www.github.com/hyperion-rt/hyperion/issues).
+Please resolve try and installation issues with your system administrator, as they are likely due to issues with the dependencies - however, if you think you have encountered a genuine bug in the installation, please do report it.

+If you prefer, you can send any questions/issues to [help@hyperion-rt.org](mailto:help@hyperion-rt.org)!

 Example model
 -------------